-- Shupa

-- Stuha

-- Trak Plus

-- Trak Plus Cadet

-- b.
-Repairs and modifications to the frame and fork may be made as long as they are performed in a workmanlike manner.
-Painting and plating are allowed for cosmetic purposes.

-- 7. Handlebars and Controls

-- a.
-Handlebars must be constructed of steel or aluminum.

-- b.
-Handlebar ends must be plugged or rubber covered.

-- c.
-Clutch lever must have a minimum 0.5-inch diameter ball end.

-- d.
-Throttle controls must be self-closing.
+- Handlebars must be constructed of steel or aluminum. - b.
+Handlebar ends must be plugged or rubber covered. - Clutch lever must have a minimum 0.5-inch diameter ball end. - Throttle controls must be self-closing. - e.

-- e.
 An engine stop switch that is activated when the rider leaves the motorcycle is required.
 The switch must be located on the handlebar mount or the right half of the handlebar and be operated by a non-elastic lanyard attached to the rider's right wrist.
-Maximum extended length of the lanyard is 18 inches.
+The maximum length of the lanyard is 18 inches.

-- 8. Fenders and Rear Wheel Cover
+8. Fenders and Rear Wheel Cover

 - a.
-Front and rear fenders are required.
+Front and rear fenders are required. - b.

-- b.
 A cover must be fitted to the right side of the rear wheel that covers the spokes from rim to hub.

-- 9. Chain Guards and Rear Wheel Sprocket
+9. Chain Guards and Rear Wheel Sprocket

 - a.
 A guard must cover the front sprocket.

 - b.
 A rear sprocket chain guard is required covering all teeth on the sprocket that are not fully engaged by the chain and covering at least 3.0 inches of the chain as it meets the sprocket.

-- c.
-The rear wheel sprocket may be changed.
+- The rear wheel sprocket may be changed.

-- 10. Wheels
+10. Wheels

-- a.
+a.
 Any size front and rear wheels may be used.

-- b.
+b.
 The maximum opening between spokes on all wheels shall not exceed 3 inches.
 A cover must be fitted to the right side of the rear wheel that covers the spokes from rim to hub.
 If the maximum of 3 inches between spokes is exceeded on the front wheel then a wheel cover that covers the spokes from rim to hub is required.

-- 11. Tires

 - The tires approved for Mini Speedway motorcycle racing must be speedway or trials type tires.
-No motocross tires.

-- b.
-The overall width of the rear tire must not exceed 4 inches.
+No motocross tires - The overall width of the rear tire must not exceed 4 inches. - c.

-- c.
 Rear tires may not be modified.
 No material may be removed from tires.
-Tire sipes may not be cut deeper and

-additional sipes may not be cut.
-Tires may not be chemically treated.
+Tire sipes may not be cut deeper and additional sipes may not be cut.
+Tires may not be chemically treated. - d.

-d.
 Two new rear tire edges and any number of used rear tire edges may be used in a single race meeting.